Leucopogon borealis: Description

 Leucopogon borealis is a shrub that typically grows up to about 120 cm high and wide, its young branchlets chestnut-brown and hairy.
 The leaves are spirally arranged, linear or narrowly elliptic, 8–19 mm long and 0.7–2.8 mm wide on a hairy petiole 0.7–1.5 mm long.
 The upper surface of the leaves is shiny and the lower surface densely hairy.
 The flowers are arranged singly in nine to twenty upper leaf axils 8–28 mm from the ends of branchlets, with egg-shaped bracts 1.3–1.8 mm long and similar slightly longer bracteoles.
 The sepals are egg-shaped, 2.5–3.2 mm long with a purplish tinge.
 The petals are white and joined at the base to form a bell-shaped tube 1.0–1.5 mm long and shorter than the sepals, the lobes white and 2.5–3.6 mm long.
 Flowering mainly occurs from July to October and the fruit is a glabrous drupe 1.6–1.8 mm long.

 Taxonomy and naming

-Leucopogon borealis was first formally described in 2007 by Michael Clyde Hislop and Arthur Roy Clapham in the journal Nuytsia from specimens collected by Alex George north of Geraldton in 1993.
+Leucopogon borealis was first formally described in 2007 by Michael Clyde Hislop and Alex R. Chapman in the journal Nuytsia from specimens collected by Alex George north of Geraldton in 1993.
 The specific epithet (borealis) means "northern", referring to the distribution of this leucopogon, compared to others in the genus.